Tweety-FER/in2ngPlayground/tasks/ankica.md

 The implementation outputs a variable of the same type as the inputed one, with all its elements in reverse order.

-If the input parameteris not a `string` or an `array`, no reversing is done and the object is returned as it was before filtering.
+If the input parameter is not a `string` or an `array`, no reversing is done and the object is returned as it was before filtering.

 ## Simple Directive